-*** If you cancel your Salkantay – Short Inca Trail Machu Picchu Trek, the deposit is not refundable at all!
+If you cancel your Salkantay – Short Inca Trail Machu Picchu Trek, the deposit is non-refundable!

 Yes for sure!
 You have to bring your original passport and it is very important that it is the same passport number you sent to us to book your classic Inca Trail Machu Picchu permit.
 The rangers will check every day and when you enter Machu Picchu.
 The train company will also check your passport before allowing you to board the train.
 In case you are renewing your passport, go ahead and send us your old number to secure your permit, and we can change it when you get your new passport number…if so, please send the new passport number as soon as possible.

 First I would say that the weather is very unpredictable and it’s difficult to foresee.
 BUT you will have many different varieties of weather as you pass through the numerous microclimates and will depend on the location.
 We highly recommend you to bring some warm clothes and good rain gear in your day backpack.
 Think dressing in layers.

 In general if you have regular exercise and spend a couple of days in Cusco, or in the Sacred Valley for acclimatisation to the altitude, you may be fine.

 The recommended medicine for altitude sickness is WATER, COCA TEA and OXYGEN IF NEEDED; our guides are trained to treat you for Altitude Sickness.
 See our detailed information about Altitude Sickness under FAQS.

 We offer the Cusco City Tour or Sacred Valley Tour that you can book while you are acclimatizing.
 Check out our Day Tours on our Home Page.